-- Child visitor visa: You can apply if you are 17 years old or under and you want to study in the UK for up to 6 months (or 12 months if you will be accompanying an academic visitor).
+- Child visitor visa: You can apply if you are 17 years old or under, and you want to study in the UK for up to six months.

-- Student visitor visa: You can apply if you are 18 years old or over and you want to study in the UK for up to 6 months.
-If you want to study purely English language courses, you can apply for an extended student visitor visa to stay for up to 11 months.
+- Student visitor visa: You can apply if you are 18 years old or over, and you want to study in the UK for up to six months.
+If you want to join an English language course, you can apply for an extended student visitor visa to stay for up to 11 months.

-The following two visas allow you to do a longer course in the UK.
-Your course must be at a school, college or university on the register of licensed sponsors.
+The following two visas allow you to do a longer course in the UK:

 - Tier 4 (Child) student visa: You can apply if you are between 4 and 17 years old.
 If you are between 4 and 15 years old, you must be coming to the UK to be educated at an independent, fee-paying school.

-- Tier 4 (General) student visa: You can apply if you want to study in the UK after the age of 16.
-You need to meet certain eligibility requirements – click here for details.
+- Tier 4 (General) student visa: You can apply if you want to study in the UK and you are aged 16 or over, and meet certain eligibility requirements (click here for details).

-On 22 May 2014, the UK Home Office issued further guidance on secure English language test (SELT) providers.
+Some students applying for a Tier 4 (General) visa may need to take an English language test as part of their application.
+On 22 May 2014, the UK Home Office issued new guidance on secure English language test (SELT) providers.
 We encourage you to check the full text and FAQ here.

 Find out more

-You can find out more about visas on the UK Visas and Immigration website.
+You can find out more about UK study visas on the UK Visas and Immigration website.

-The UK Council for International Student Affairs also has a lot of student-friendly advice, but please also check UK Visas and Immigration for the latest official information.
+The UK Council for International Student Affairs (UKCISA) also has a lot of student-friendly advice.